tuanpep/opusflow/workflows/plan.md

 ### Step 2: Detailed File-Level Plan

-Traycer generates a comprehensive plan with:
+The Agent generates a comprehensive plan with:

 - **File analysis & structure**: What exists, what needs to change
 - **Symbol references**: Functions, types, interfaces to use